 The second question I ask is: Does all that thinking leave you feeling good?
 Once again, the answer is almost always no, because excess mental activity tends to make us feel frustrated and tired.
 It also tends to make us lose the very perspective that we seek as we sink deeper and deeper into our problems.
 It’s kind of like trying to free your car from a muddy ditch by pressing harder on the gas pedal.
 It may feel like a good idea, but all you end up with is a deeper rut and a bigger mess.

-A simple cost-benefit analysis of our cerebral activity will demonstrate that the old adage – less is more –still applies.
-Nevertheless, we will never shift our mind out of overdrive until we realize that there’s a viable and dependable alternative to all that thinking.
+A simple cost-benefit analysis of our cerebral activity will demonstrate that the old adage – less is more –still applies, be we won't shift our mind out of overdrive until we realize that there’s a viable and dependable alternative to all that thinking.
 We will never let go of our mental steering wheel unless we can recall the moments when we were guided to our destination, not by our active intellect, but by the quiet voice of our own inner wisdom.

 Our mystical tradition teaches us that every soul in every generation heard God speak at Sinai.
 I believe that we have all heard the small voice of God that speaks from within us as well.
 We have all experienced quiet moments of insight.
 Deep down, we know that we possess an innate intelligence that can provide us with the answers that we seek.
 Only one question really remains: Are we willing to quiet down and listen?